schmouk/CppRandLib/README.md

 ---
 ## Architecture overview
 c++11 and c++20 versions of the code are coded in separate subdirectories.
-Thise two directories are both provided at root level of **CppRandLib** repository.
+These two directories are both provided at root level of **CppRandLib** repository.

 They each contain three subdirectories:
 * `baseclasses`: